Have you ever wanted to try String Art? I have but today I’m going to share a twist on string art with this String Art Christmas Tree.

 - Wrap the star topper 3 or 4 times with gold wire.

-Well it’s all done but it really felt like it was missing something.
-It needed a frame so I hunted in the garage stash and couldn’t find anything that would work so off to the store I went and picked up the stop molding.
+After I finished my string art Christmas Tree and decorating it it felt like it was lacking something.
+It needed a frame.
+I hunted in my garage stash and couldn’t find anything so I ran to the hardware store and picked up some stop molding.

 - Cut the molding to size with the miter saw or miter box.

-- Measure the width of your board, that is where the mitered edge starts (flares out).
+- Measure the width of your board, this is where the mitered edge starts (flares out).